data-edu/data-science-in-education/_book/05-foundational-skills_1.md

 - Writing and running code in RStudio
 - Installing the {dataedu} package
 - Exploring R with the {swirl} package

+*If* you already have experience using R and RStudio, you may find some of the contents of this chapter to be a refresher - or as a chance to learn a few new things about setting up and using them.
+If you are looking to get started with the very basics of data loading and manipulation using the {tidyverse} [@wickham2019] right now, consider reading this chapter quickly and then startin with the next (foundational skills) chapter, [Chapter 6](#c06).

 ## Downloading R and RStudio